kokakarova/messaging-service-home-assignment-oct2024/README.md

     2. "newOnly" (boolean) - __not required__.
         1. The default value is _true_, so if no value is provided from the client side the endpoint will serve only new messages.
-        2. To get all messages, _false_ value should be provided
+        2. To get all messages, _false_ value should be provided.
     ```
     /{userId}?newOnly=false
     ```
     3. "page" (int) - __not required__.
 The default value is 0 (first page).
     4. "pageSize" (int) - __not required__.
 The default value is 10 (it will show 10 messages at a time, unless requested otherwise).

 Including all the variables for this endpoint, the path would look like this: